toddledev/documentation/docs/09-components/01-overview/index.md

 :::

 # Component structure and anatomy
-A component in toddle can consist of:
+A component in Nordcraft can consist of:
 - **Root element**: The top-level container element
 - [Element tree](/the-editor/element-tree): The hierarchy of elements that make up the component
 - [Attributes](/components/interface-and-lifecycle#defining-attributes): The interface for passing data into the component